mmatheuspalma/mmatheuspalma/README.md

 I'm a Senior Software Engineer, with fullstack development experience, I already worked with many different technologies

-Currently, I'm working in @Storyblok, where I'm a senior frontend engineer, my main goal in the company is to deliver great experience and performance for the users on the editor.
+Currently, I'm working in @storyblok, where I'm a senior frontend engineer, my main goal in the company is to deliver great experience and performance for the users on the editor.

 - 🚗 I'm passionate about cars, and currently I'm working on some projects involving cars
 - ⚡ Fun fact: I have already drawn a [capybara with PUG and SCSS](https://codepen.io/mmatheuspalma/pen/ooOQvZ)